jmmastey/rspec-activerecord-expectations/README.md

 - differentiate AR queries from generic ones? arbitrary execution somehow?
 - warn about warmup
 - make sure we don't smite any built in methods (or from other libs)
+- only expose very generic matchers like `update` as actual matchers (don't override global method names)

 ## Development